CSE321-Fall2021/cse321-portfolio-naminor/Project 2/CSE321_project2_naminor_readme.md

 	1802.h
 		API used to interact with the LCD
 Variables and API objects:
+	EventQueue q:
+		EventQueue for printing messages to the serial monitor from within an ISR CSE321_LCD LCD:
+		Object for interacting with LCD screen
 	int row:
 		Tracks the current row
+	Ticker cycler:
+		Ticker that will cycle through giving power to each row Timeout countdown:
+		Calls the TimesUp function after a specified amount of time has passed Ticker tick:
+		Calls secondPassed every second to allow printing to the LCD screen Ticker cylcer:
+		Calls rowCycler every 80ms to cycle power through the rows of the matrix keypad

-	InterruptIn col1(PB_6):
+	InterruptIn col1(PC_11):
-		Column 1 of keypad is attached to PB6
+		Column 1 of keypad is attached to PC11
-	InterruptIn col2(PB_7):
+	InterruptIn col2(PC_10):
-		Column 2 of keypad is attached to PB7
+		Column 2 of keypad is attached to PC10
-	InterruptIn col3(PB_8):
+	InterruptIn col3(PC_8):
-		Column 3 of keypad is attached to PB8
+		Column 3 of keypad is attached to PC9
-	InterruptIn col4(PB_9):
+	InterruptIn col4(PC_8):
-		Column 4 of keypad is attached to PB9
+		Column 4 of keypad is attached to PC8
 Functions:
+	void secondPassed(void):
+		Attached to Ticker tick to allow printing to the LCD after a second has passed void rowCycler(void):
+		Cycles trough giving rows power

 	Interrupt Service Routines:
 		void isr_col1(void):
 			Handler for column 1 of the matrix keypad: 1, 4, 7, *